 - Stay current through continuing education opportunities, professional conferences, graduate school, and other self-learning experiences; have the ability to obtain and maintain professional licensing.

-The department has adopted the following eleven program outcomes formulated by ABET for its Civil and Infrastructure B.S. degree:
+The department has adopted the following (1) through (7) program outcomes formulated by ABET for its Civil and Infrastructure B.S. degree:

 The department prides itself on maintaining a program small enough that undergraduates have ample opportunity to interact with faculty both in the classroom and outside, yet large enough that students can choose from an impressive array of electives, extra-curricular activities, and friends who will be colleagues for life.

-As of fall 2014, the department included 317 undergraduate majors.
-Most join the department as freshmen, but transfer students with competitive academic records are welcomed from other majors within the university, and from other institutions.
+Most students join the department as freshmen, but transfer students with competitive academic records are welcomed from other majors within the university, and from other institutions.
 All graduates’ names are included on our wall of alumni in the heart of our department, evidence of the satisfaction we derive from their accomplishments.